-FAR is interested in studies that help to extend academic knowledge while at the same time delivering insights that are important to practitioners in further developing and improving audit activities.
-FAR, therefore, encourages academic teams to develop an initial idea that you subsequently discuss with the auditors in practice.
-Of course, FAR is willing to reach out to audit firms so that academics can team up with auditors in practice.
-The idea is that the ensuing research project becomes a co-creation between academics and practitioners so that both the academics as well as the practitioners are motivated to conduct the study.
+FAR is interested in studies that help to extend academic knowledge while at the same time delivers insights that are important to practitioners in further developing and improving audit activities.
+FAR, therefore, encourages academic teams to develop an initiate idea that you discuss with the auditors in practice.
+Of course FAR is willing reach out to audit firms so that academics can team up with auditors in practice.
+The idea is that the ensuing research projects become more or less a co-creation between academics and practitioners so that both the academics as well as the practitioners are motivated to conduct the study.